go-goyave/goyave/docs_src/src/guide/advanced/testing.md

 #### Factory.Save

-Generate a number of records using the given factory and return the inserted records.
+Generate a number of records using the given factory, insert them in the database and return the inserted records.

 | Parameters   | Return          |
 |--------------|-----------------|